-We expect to make significant investments in our space services programs.
-Although we believe that our financial resources, including the proceeds of the Business Combination and the related private placement, will be sufficient to meet our capital needs for the next twelve months, our timeline and budgeted costs for these offerings are subject to substantial uncertainty, including due to compliance requirements of U.S. federal export control laws and applicable foreign and local regulations, the impact of political and economic conditions, and, particularly in the case of our anticipated space services offering, the need to identify opportunities and negotiate long-term agreements with customers for these services, among other factors.
+In the future, we expect to make significant investments in our space services programs.

+Although we believe that our financial resources, including the proceeds of the Business Combination and the related private placement, will be sufficient to meet our capital needs for the next twelve months, our timeline and budgeted costs for these offerings are subject to substantial uncertainty, including due to compliance requirements of U.S. federal export control laws and applicable foreign and local regulations, the impact of political and economic conditions, and, the need to identify opportunities and negotiate long-term agreements with customers for these services, among other factors.
 Please see the section entitled "Risk Factors".